Epistle to the Philippians: Chapters 1 and 2

-In Chapters 1 and 2 of Philippians (Letter B), Paul sends word to the Philippians of his upcoming sentence in Rome and of his optimism in the face of death, along with exhortations to imitate his capacity to rejoice in the Lord despite one's circumstances.
+In Chapters 1 and 2 of Philippians (Letter B), Paul sends word to the Philippians of his upcoming sentence in Rome and of his optimism in the face of death.
+This was part of his exhortations to imitate his capacity to rejoice in the Lord despite one's circumstances.
 Paul assures the Philippians that his imprisonment is actually helping to spread the Christian message, rather than hindering it.
 He also expresses gratitude for the devotion and heroism of Epaphroditus, whom the Philippian church had sent to visit Paul and bring him gifts.
 Some time during his visit with Paul, Epaphroditus apparently contracted some life-threatening debilitating illness.
 But he recovers before being sent back to the Philippians.